What are Stakeholders in Health and Social Care

 Local Authorities

-They play a crucial role in commissioning and providing social care services, overseeing public health, and ensuring the well-being of their local populations.
+They play an important role in commissioning and providing social care services, overseeing public health, and ensuring the well-being of their local populations.

 Commissioning Bodies